Invisible Biting Mites and Black Mold

 Getting Rid of Mold in My Home

 - Note: Be careful not to disturb the mold itself until the specialists arrive.
 Also, try to avoid fluctuations in temperature or humidity in the affected area.
 The last thing you want is more spores being released into your home.

 - I went a bit mad on laundry, and this was definitely overkill, but I put worn clothing into two binbags to be washed—one dark (to soak in ammonia first) and one light (to soak in bleach).
-The pre-soaks had good results on my crawly trousers, but it never lasted, as they’d become infected from car/office/wherever within a day.
-I found a large plastic bucket really helped here, to create an ordered system in the bath/washroom and free up the bath.
+The pre-soaks had good results on my crawly trousers, but it never lasted, as they’d become re-exposed from car/office/wherever within a day.
+I found a large plastic bucket really helped here to create an ordered system in the bath/washroom and free up the bath.

 - I also closed the bedroom doors at night because the cats would come and sleep on our beds and I could literally feel the mites/spores hopping off them and on to me.

 - I stayed away from the sofas as much as possible, also kept iPad/iPhone/laptop activity to a minimum, especially in bed, as this seemed to stimulate the flying things.